SGBC-IITM/DHARANI_data_tutorial/docs/Data.md

 The images which have annotation are provided in 1 micron per pixel (1 **mpp**) resolution, and the un-annotated images are provided at 4 mpp.
 The pyramid tiles are jpeg compressed with quality factor of 100.

+Please see [Image details] for more about how to handle images programmatically.

+[Image details]:Image.md

 ## Annotation
 The annotation is provided as geojson files.
 These are polygons for each drawn region of the corresponding section image.
 The details of loading and working with annotations are handled by `dharani_functions.py:DharaniHelper.get_annotation`.

+Please see [Annotation details] for more about how to handle annotations programmatically.

+[Annotation details]:annotation.md

 ## Listings
 The DharaniHelper is used by `make_listings.py`, a CLI script, that takes a specimen ID, and dataset specifier string 'dharani', to prepare a csv file that tabulates the details of each image, and its corresponding annotation.
 The csv gives the http path of the images, which are useful for direct downloads if required.
 The csv also gives viewer urls, which lead directly to the online viewer page of each section.